Jorge Aquino

-Jorge Daniel Aquino Guerrero (born 14 December 1987) is a Paraguayan footballer.
-His current club is Deportes Rengo in the Segunda División Profesional de Chile.
+Jorge Daniel Aquino Guerrero (born 14 December 1987) is a Paraguayan former footballer who played as a defender.

 Career

 Born in Juan León Mallorquín village, Ciudad del Este, Paraguay, Aquino came to Chile in 2007 joining Curicó Unido.
 Since then, he has mainly developed his career in Chile, playing for clubs such as Rangers de Talca, Naval, Deportes Concepción, among others.
 In 2010, he had a brief stint with Sol de América in his homeland.

-In 2023, he joined Deportes Rengo in the Segunda División Profesional de Chile.
+In 2023, Aquino joined Deportes Rengo in the Segunda División Profesional de Chile.